ctomni231/cwtactics/data/Readme.md

 * OS => 0, BH => 1, BM => 2

 In the future, colors may be used to determine the turn order.
 However, currently, it is just to make players display using a certain color scheme.

-### Layout [Prospect Design - Unlikely to Happen]

-* "layout" : "4"

-This allows you to set up the type of map for 4-way (normal) or 6-way (hex).
-Not available in the game, but allows maps to have the options of following two schemes.